open-mmlab/mmagic/docs/en/install.md

 You may be curious about what `-e .` means when supplied with `pip install`.
 Here is the description:

 - `-e` means [editable mode](https://pip.pypa.io/en/latest/cli/pip_install/#cmdoption-e).
-When `import mmedit`, modules imported are ones located under the current directory.
-This method is particularly convenient for developers.
+When `import mmedit`, modules under the cloned directory are imported.
+If `pip install` without `-e`, pip will copy cloned codes to somewhere like `lib/python/site-package`.
+Consequently, modified code under the cloned directory takes no effect unless `pip install` again.
+This is particularly convenient for developers.
 If some codes are modified, new codes will be imported next time without reinstallation.
-If `pip install` without `-e`, pip installer will copy codes in the current directory to somewhere like `lib/python/site-package`.
-Consequently, code modification in the current directory takes no effect unless `pip install` again.
 - `.` means code in this directory

 You can also use `pip -e .[all]`, which will install more dependencies, especially for pre-commit hooks and unittests.